alan-turing-institute/hub23-deploy/docs/advanced/enabling-authentication.md

 With authentication enabled, BinderHub automatically launches new pods with the username of the authenticated person in the pod name.
 This can cause errors such as `Launch failed.
 User already has a running server.` To avoid this, we can used [named servers](https://blog.jupyter.org/announcing-jupyterhub-1-0-8fff78acad7f).
-To enable this feature, add the following to `deploy/config.yaml`.
+To enable this feature, add the following to `deploy/config.yaml` or `deploy/prod.yaml`.

 ```yaml
 config: